About

 The Matlab version of Manopt is developed by Nicolas Boumal and Bamdev Mishra.
-The toolbox originated within the RANSO group, led by Pierre-Antoine Absil, Yurii Nesterov and Rodolphe Sepulchre in 2012.
-The purpose of Manopt is to facilitate experimentation with optimization on manifolds, as well as sharing geometries and algorithms.
-This blog post gives a quick tour.
-See also PyManopt.org and Manoptjl.org for information about the Python and Julia projects.
+The toolbox originated in 2012 within the RANSO group, led by Pierre-Antoine Absil, Yurii Nesterov and Rodolphe Sepulchre.
+See also PyManopt.org and Manoptjl.org for information about the Python and Julia versions of Manopt.

 The toolbox is stable and can be used right away.
 Being research software, it is also perpetually work in progress.
 We welcome contributions, bug reports and feedback.
 Let us know what you think!

-If you use the Matlab toolbox, please cite the Manopt paper published in the Journal of Machine Learning Research (notice the 'o' in Manopt is lowercase):
+If you use the Matlab version of Manopt, please cite the paper.
+Notice the ‘o’ in Manopt is lowercase.

 @Article{manopt,